togrupe/dlive-midi-tools/README.md

 ![Channels](doc/excel_channels.png)

 #### Name: <br>
-Channel-Name, names longer 8 characters are gonna be automatically trimmed.
+Channel-Name, Keep in mind that names longer than 8 characters are going to be trimmed automatically to 8 characters.

 Special characters like "äöüéß" are not allowed, otherwise you will get an Error Message.